AnalyticalGraphicsInc/gltf-vscode/README.md

 ## Extension Settings

 * `glTF.defaultV1Engine` - Choose the default 3D engine that will render a glTF 1.0 model in the preview window.
 * `glTF.defaultV2Engine` - Choose the default 3D engine that will render a glTF 2.0 model in the preview window.
+* `glTF.Babylon.environment` - Override the default reflection map for the BabylonJS glTF preview window.
+* `glTF.Three.environment` - Override the default reflection map for the ThreeJS glTF preview window.

 ## Source code